 • Pure peanut butter*

-Following a low histamine diet is one of the best things you can do to manage your histamine intolerance.
-While a low histamine diet can feel strict, it will be worth it for the symptom management.
+Following a low-histamine diet is one of the best things you can do to manage your histamine intolerance.
+It’s important to avoid grains, legumes, and nuts until you can successfully reintroduce them to your diet.
+While a low histamine diet can feel strict, it will be worth it for symptom management and relief.

 Elimination/Reintroduction